adubredu/Fabrics.jl/README.md

 ![](media/nav_static.gif)

 To make the obstacles dynamic, change the `env.dynamic` parameter to true as in this script below.
-I use a different initial obstacle positions to make things interesting:
+I use different initial obstacle positions to make things interesting:

 ```julia
 using Fabrics